albandiguer/albandiguer.github.io/_posts/2013-10-13-code-kata-number-2-in-ruby.markdown

 ## What is it ?

 It is all about reinventing the wheel, as fast as you can.
-You are meant to implement a well-known problem or game and repeat it until you are fast and satisfied enough of the solution.
-The Karate Chop for example is no more, no less than the infamous [binary search algorithm](http://en.wikipedia.org/wiki/Binary_search_algorithm).
+You are meant to implement a well-known problem or game and repeat it until you are fast and satisfied enough with the solution.
+The Karate Chop for example is no more, no less than a [binary search algorithm](http://en.wikipedia.org/wiki/Binary_search_algorithm).
 It comes with a simple spec file, here :

 ```ruby
 def test_chop